Smadiq/ONLINE-SYSTEM-FOR-HIKERS-AND-BIKERS/README.md

 # ONLINE-SYSTEM-FOR-HIKERS-AND-BIKERS
-This is an online system that lets you hire bike or boots for hiking
+This is an online system that lets you hire bikes or boots for hiking